tazlambert/coherence-distributed/README.md

 - Basic understanding on Oracle WebLogic and Linux.
 - Basic understanding in JAVA programming language.
 - Oracle WebLogic that hosted on OCI either by [Lift and Shift](https://github.com/tazlambert/weblogic-lift-shift) or by [Move and Improve](https://github.com/tazlambert/weblogic-move-improve)
-- Access to bastion PC on OCI that based on Linux.
+- Access to client PC that based on Linux.

 ## Overview